FactoryXCode/MfPack/MfPack/Samples/SinkWriterToEncodeVideoSample/Example2/README.md

 Version: X 3.1.3

 Description:
-  This sample demonstrates how to use the SinkWriter to encode a video file from a bitmap file.
+  This sample demonstrates how to use the SinkWriter to encode a video file from one or more bitmap files.
+  Note that the bitmaps are loaded and processed in memory.
   Supported output formats are: MP4, AVI and WMF.

 NOTES: